top of page

 Hall Pass is an immersive musical set and performed throughout a high school, and features short works by 35 dynamic playwrights and composers.
 The production was commissioned by New York University for the Forum on Site Responsive Theatre and developed with funding from the California Arts Council.
 It was featured in the inaugural Future of Storytelling Festival in 2016 and the Without Walls Festival presented by La Jolla Playhouse in 2019.

-Dairrick Hodges performing at the San Diego Airport
+Dairrick Hodges performing at the San Diego Airport, with long blue dreadlocks and wearing a colorful shirt decorated with graffiti

 CONNECTING FLIGHTS